avexyli/Koprulu-Blog/_posts/2024-04-07-crossover-post-rerelease.markdown

 Coming in this update we're including the Reaver rework thanks to SardineS for allowing us to use his data and upgrade, you can find him at his [Twitch](https://www.twitch.tv/sardinestv) or [Youtube](https://www.youtube.com/@SardineS_tv) channel.
 Without further ado below are the update notes as well as some comments from the dev team on how or why some changes were made.

+For this update we have finished the Korean Translation featuring:
+- Fully Translated Text
+- Korean Voices
+- Korean Portrait Animations

 ***

 ![]({{site.baseurl}}/images/Divider_Crossover.png)